-“We had one student with more than 100 credits,” Silva noted, adding that the team looked at his courses and determined that not only did the student qualify for an associate’s degree, he also had completed enough credits to also earn an additional credential.
+“We had one student with more than 100 credits,” Silva noted, adding that the team looked at his courses and determined that not only did the student qualify for an associate’s degree, but he also had completed enough credits to earn an additional credential.

 “We told the student, ‘You’ve graduated.
 Fill out this application and go see Career Services.
 You’ve got the degree and stacked a credential on top,’” Silva said.